 4. Bikram Yoga

-Also known as “hot” yoga, Bikram emphasizes the cleansing powers of sweat, with classes held in rooms heated to an artificially high temperature.
-Like Ashtanga, most Bikram classes follow a set routine of 26 poses, although it’s a different sequence designed to help the body rid itself of toxins.
-While founder Bikram Choudhury trademarked his method, there are many hot yoga classes today that don’t follow his exact prescription.
+Named after founder Bikram Choudhury, this method is also known as “hot” yoga because it emphasizes the cleansing powers of sweat.
+Classes are often held in rooms heated to an artificially high temperature.
+Like ashtanga, most Bikram classes follow a set routine of 26 poses, although it’s a different sequence designed to help the body rid itself of toxins. rademarked his method, there are many hot yoga classes today that don’t follow his exact instructions.

 5. Iyengar Yoga

 In an Iyengar class you will hold each pose longer than in other classes, taking the time to work on proper alignment.
-Iyengar classes are also known for their extensive use of props such as blocks, straps, and rolled and folded blankets to help you achieve the poses even when you’re not quite flexible enough to do it on your own.
+The Iyengar method, developed by renowned teacher B.K.S.
+Iyengar, emphasizes precision using a detailed system of more than 200 poses.
+Iyengar yoga makes extensive use of props such as blocks, straps, and rolled and folded blankets to help you achieve the poses even when you’re not quite flexible enough to do it on your own.
 Iyengar classes may not be quite as exciting, but the benefits are enormous as you learn exactly how each pose should look and feel.